taranis-ai/taranis-ai/src/core/README.md

-# TaranisNG Core
+# Taranis AI Core

-The Tarins-NG Core could be called the "backend" of TaranisNG.
+Core could be called the "backend" of Taranis AI.

 It offers API Endpoints to the Frontend, is the sole persistence layer (via SQLAlchemy) and schedules tasks via Celery.